cdalas2/wowchemy-widget-about-avatar-caption/README.md

 My sole purpose is to create, create, and create WIDGETS!
 I strive for ultimate perfection in widgetry.
 I will not settle for subpar!
 I will not settle for the template version of about!
 Viola!
 ```

 4. Create an instance of widget_page.html in `layouts/partials/` to overwrite the original such as to include our new widget as having a slider.
-To do this we copy the file layouts/partials/widget_page.html from Wowchemy's repo https://github.com/wowchemy/wowchemy-hugo-themes.git and replace the line
+To do this we copy the file layouts/partials/widget_page.html from Wowchemy's repo https://github.com/wowchemy/wowchemy-hugo-themes.git and replace line 110:
 ```html
 {{ if in (slice "slider") $widget }}
 ```